Omar (TV series)

-Omar (عُمَرْ) or Omar Farouk (عمر فاروق) is a historical Arab television drama miniseries/serial produced and broadcast by MBC1, Hatem Ali serves as director, with Chadi Abo co-directing.
+Omar (عُمَرْ) or Omar Farouk (عمر الفاروق) is a historical Arab television drama miniseries/serial produced and broadcast by MBC1, Hatem Ali serves as director, with Chadi Abo co-directing.
 Abo is best known for directing battle scenes and complicated visual effects projects.
-Co-produced by Qatar TV, the series is based on the life of Omar ibn al-Khattab (also spelled 'Umar', c.
-583–644), the second Caliph of Islam, and depicts his life from 18 years old until the moments of his death.
+Co-produced by Qatar TV, the series is based on the life of Umar (c.
+583–644), the second Rashidun caliph, and depicts his life from 18 years old until the moments of his death.

-The series faced several high-profile controversies due to its depiction of Omar, Abu Bakr, Uthman and Ali, the four Rashidun Caliphs, along with other characters, who some Muslims believe should not be depicted, much like Muhammad.
+The series faced several high-profile controversies due to its depiction of Umar, Abu Bakr, Uthman and Ali, the four Rashidun Caliphs, along with other characters, who some Muslims believe should not be depicted, much like Muhammad.
 The series consists of 31 episodes and was originally aired in the month of Ramadan since July 20, 2012.
-Produced at a cost of 200 million Saudi riyals (est. USD$53 million), filming took place in Morocco, primarily in the cities of Marrakesh, Tangier, El Jadida, Casablanca and Mohammedia.
+Produced at a cost of 200 million Saudi riyals (est. USD53 million), filming took place in Morocco, primarily in the cities of Marrakesh, Tangier, El Jadida, Casablanca and Mohammedia.

 Following initial broadcast, the series was dubbed into several languages for international broadcast, and subtitled in English on YouTube; it received great support from many different Sunni scholarly bodies and people watching it.
+The series was criticized by some Shia scholars and commentators for its portrayal of Ali and for what they regarded as historical inaccuracies and distortions.